sploitforfun/iflocked/README.md

 # iflocked
-An exploit for Windows 10 if the command prompt is disabled by an administrator.
+Multitool for CMD-locked Windows Machines (Written in Python)